 While some will suggest that newer "short chain" PFAS are safer than the original "long chain" variety, there is growing evidence that these newly formulated PFAS have similar health concerns to the older formulations.
 According to scientific research, PFAS have been found in 97% of human blood samples.
 These chemicals are passed onto the womb; newborn babies are born with these industrial contaminants now.
 PFAS chemicals have been linked to kidney and testicular cancer, liver malfunction, thyroid disease, delayed puberty, early menopause in women, reduced immune response in children, and elevated cholesterol.
+A recent analysis of birth outcomes in Oakdale from 2002-2011 found average birth weight and gestational age were significantly lower before water filtration was added to remove PFAS from the municipal water supply.

 Not only have PFAS been contaminating our bodies, they are highly persistent in our environment where they have gained notoriety as "forever chemicals" that will bind to soil and prove costly to remove from drinking water sources.
 There are huge costs associated with PFAS; if we do not address these chemicals before they enter our waste stream, we will pay a lot more later in health care costs and environmental remediation.
-Just last week the Wisconsin DNR issued an advisory for smelt consumption in the Great Lakes, including Lake Superior, due to PFAS contamination.
-This type of advisory threatens many who rely on subsistence gathering including our indigenous populations.
+Earlier this year, the Wisconsin DNR issued an advisory for smelt consumption in the Great Lakes, including Lake Superior, due to PFAS contamination This type of advisory threatens many who rely on subsistence gathering including our indigenous populations.

 There is broad agreement that PFAS in food packaging is a bad idea.
-Last month McDonald's made a commitment to phasing out PFAS worldwide in their food packaging by 2025.
+In January, McDonald's made a commitment to phasing out PFAS worldwide in their food packaging by 2025.
 Trader Joe's, Whole Foods Market, and other grocery chains have taken steps to remove PFAS from their food packaging.
 Though these businesses are taking positive steps, the problem is still vast, and growing worse and requires a policy like the one proposed in this bill to ensure that we are truly protected.

-301 4th Ave S Suite365N, Minneapolis, MN 55415 Phone 612-623-3666 www.CleanWaterAction.org/MN It is especially challenging for those who receive our waste.
+It is especially challenging for those who receive our waste.
 Recent conversations with Minnesota composters indicate staggering costs of up to \$7,500 per day in increased operating costs due to PFAS contamination.
 One composting site, in Blue Earth County near Good Thunder, was forced to shut down due to inability to adequately reduce contamination in water leaving their facility.
 The presence of PFAS also presents expensive challenges to water treatment facilities, who are left to figure out how to remove the chemicals to keep drinking water safe.